ijoynes/notebook/notebook_2013-10.md

       - [ ] Iteration, MSCONV1 (linear) + MSCONV2 (log)
       - [ ] Regularization, MSREG1 (linear) + MSREG2 (log)

+### Appendices

+- [ ] Appendix MSCONV
+      - Combine the linear and log scale plots into a single appendix with section labels
+- [ ] Appendix MSREG
+      - Combine the linear and log scale plots into a single appendix with section labels

 ## 18 October 2013 (Friday)

 Within Tecplot, the emission source labels for the multi-source studies need to move closer to source locations for zoomed in views and further away for views of the full domain.
 This table shows the is the previous source label locations